Best Live TV Streaming Service Providers Review

 If you’re not sold on our picks, you may want to consider these options, which are a little more niche.

 We really like fuboTV, but it’s a little niche for most TV watchers.
-If you’re a fan of international sports (think fútbol/soccer, competitive cycling, etc.) then it may be the perfect answer.
+If you’re a fan of international sports (think fútbol/soccer, competitive cycling, etc.), then it may be the perfect answer for you.

-To see if fuboTV has the right channels for you, check out our channel lineup comparison of DIRECTV NOW vs. SlingTV vs. fuboTV.
+To see if fuboTV has the right channels for you, check out our channel lineup comparison of AT&T TV Now (formerly DIRECTV NOW) vs. SlingTV vs. fuboTV.

 CBS All Access

-Paying six bucks for some of the most popular TV shows, news, and sports isn’t a bad deal at all.
+Paying six bucks for some of the most popular TV shows like Love Island, along with news, and sports isn’t a bad deal at all.
 Plus, you may need it if your streaming service doesn’t include local CBS channels.
-An added bonus of getting CBS All Access is getting exclusive shows like Star Trek: Discovery, or SURVIVOR.
+An added bonus of getting CBS All Access is getting exclusive shows like Star Trek: Discovery.

 On the other hand, you may already be covered for most of your shows by your streaming service, or you could always opt for an antenna.